nikolaygekht/nikolaygekht/README.md

 I earned my first money back in 1988 (I was in high school) developing receipe management software for a milk factory.
 It ran a Soviet copy of PDP-11 microcomputer called DVK and was written in pure K&R C. Then there were years of assembler programming for 8080, Z80, 8086, 80386.
 Then came Windows 3.0 and C++.
-20 years, dozen of languages and handful of OSes, I currently mostly use C# and occasionally develop cross-platform Windows/Linux apps.
+20 years, dozen of languages and handful of OSes later, I currently mostly use C# and occasionally develop cross-platform Windows/Linux apps.

 Last few years, while still acting as a architect and project leader, I shifted my focus to organization of the development team, business agility and... education.